-The University of South Dakota requires face coverings in all public indoor spaces on campus during the fall academic term.
+The University of South Dakota requires face coverings in all public indoor spaces on campus.
 Face coverings may include a mask, bandana, shield or any other covering that covers the mouth and nose.

-This new protocol, which applies to students, faculty, staff and visitors, is part of a tiered approach to face covering requirements adopted by the SDBOR for the state's six public universities.
-This action will be reviewed 30 days after the start of the fall academic term.
+This protocol, which applies to students, faculty, staff and visitors, is part of a tiered approach to face covering requirements adopted by the SDBOR for the state's six public universities.

 Exceptions to the Face Covering Policy

 - When alone in a private office or enclosed study area.
 Employees in cubicles, partitioned workspaces or open workspaces where 6’ of physical distancing is possible are not required to wear face coverings.

 - When inside campus residence hall rooms or apartments; however, face coverings are still required in common areas such as hallways, common restrooms and when visiting other rooms;